Monday, December 31, 2018

 Welcome to this blog!

 Welcome to this blog and to its very first post!
-My name is Aaron Robertson, and I started working as a substitute teacher and special education paraprofessional during the 2018-19 school year.
-I primarily work at the middle and high school levels, but I have elementary experience, as well.
-I serve in both special education and regular education environments, and in both public school districts and Roman Catholic schools around the greater Milwaukee area.
+My name is Aaron Robertson, and I started working in K-12 education during the 2018-19 school year as a substitute teacher and special education paraprofessional.
+I've primarily worked at the middle and high school levels, but I have elementary experience, as well.
+I've served in both special education and regular education environments, and in both public school districts and Roman Catholic schools.
+In August 2024, I moved from the greater Milwaukee area in Wisconsin to Sioux Falls, South Dakota, where I now teach a combined grades 4/5 at a Catholic classical school, as well as prealgebra to a combined grades 6/7.

 A little bit about me